 Southwestern Medical Center’s Joint Center focuses on assisting patients with their joint replacement needs.
 The Joint Center is staffed by highly qualified, licensed and accredited personnel.
 The Joint Center is dedicated to helping each patient achieve a pain free lifestyle.

-The Joint Center at Southwestern is the first program in Southwest Oklahoma and the second in the state receive the Advanced Certification in Total Knee and Total Joint Replacement from The Joint Commission.
+The Joint Center at Southwestern is the first program in Southwest Oklahoma and the second in the state to receive the Advanced Certification in Total Knee and Total Joint Replacement from The Joint Commission.
 Advanced Certification ensures you will receive the best possible care, in a safe and efficient manner.

 For additional information please call (580) 353-8600.